cartmander/server-monitoring-automation-v2/README.md

 ## Expected Output:

-By the end of pipeline run, if no errors were found along the way, you should expect the list of servers to be onboarded to its assigned Log Analytics Workspace along with a few scripts that we usually run in the portal:
+By the end of a pipeline run, if no errors were found along the way, you should expect the list of servers to be onboarded to its assigned Log Analytics Workspace along with a few scripts that we usually run in the portal:
 - Removal of Atos scheduled patching for SCCM
 - Machine Readiness